 How to Extend the Life of Your AC Unit

 Keep doing this, and your air conditioner will be around for a LONG time.
-You'll easily extend its life span for years of extra comfort.
+You can easily extend its life span for years of extra comfort.

 Air conditioners represent a hefty investment for your home that hopefully lasts many years to come (especially if you purchased central AC).
 It only makes sense that you would want to do everything possible to ensure that your air conditioner lives up to its fullest potential.

 So, can you really double the life of your air conditioner?
 Well, it requires one important rule: Take care of it.
-Like any other machine in your house your air conditioner needs regular attention.
-It needs cleaning.
+Like any other machine in your house your air conditioner condenser needs regular attention.
+The air conditioning condenser is the outside portion of your air conditioning unit. it’s job is to release or collect heat, depending up on the time of year.
+It also needs cleaning.
 It needs the proper space to live in.
 Take note of this advice and it will provide you years of additional comfort.

 Average Life of an Air Conditioner: Outdoor AC Units

 First, pick a cool, shady spot for installation.
 Giving it shade and protection allows the AC unit to work less, extending its life span.
 However, you must also make sure to prevent debris or grass from covering the unit.
 It needs enough space to breathe and keep the air flowing smoothly.
 Without free airflow, the AC unit must still work twice as hard.

 For AC units located in open space, just check the area around it periodically.
 Did a storm recently hit?
 Make sure no debris blew around (or into) your unit.
 Clear away any blockage, but make sure to do so only when the power is safely off.